Sridhar-C-25/zod-env/README.md

 ## Error Output

-When validation fails, `zod-env` prints a clear, readable error and throws:
+When validation fails, `envzod` prints a clear, readable error and throws:

 ```
 ╔════════════════════════════════════════════╗